sveljko/cppbound/README.md

 There are:

 * Range bound integers.
 Like in Ada.
-Beside being statically bound (say, from 0 to 5), they also cannot overflow.
+Beside being statically bound (say, from 0 to 5), they also cannot overflow (actually more like Spark/Ada).
 * Dimension bound arrays.
 Similar to `std::array<>`, but, indexing is checked to be in range at compile time (with range bound integers) and there are no potentially unsafe interfaces.
 Invalid iterators point to a "safety spot", so if someone dereferences them on purpose, there's no undefined behavior.
 You'll still get _incorrect_ behavior, but, it's safe, not _undefined_.

 This should provide, with the caveats mentioned above, the same level of safety as, say, Ada/Spark's "no runtime errors".
-It's actually higher safety than most other languages, including "plain" Ada, that catch such errors at runtime.
+It's actually higher safety than most other languages, including various "safe" ones, such as "plain" Ada, that catch such errors at runtime.

-As the need arises, we may add other types, such as strings, vectors, hash tables and search trees.
+Other fundamental types such as strings, vectors, hash tables and search trees are not implemented at this time.
+They might be added in the future.

 ## Getting started

 Just copy the headers you need where you'd like them to be and include them.

-This is designed for C++17, but will probably work with few changes in C++14.
+This is designed for and tested with C++17.
+It should work with few changes in C++14, let us know if you need help with that.

 ## Usage

 Should be rather simple.
-Look at the examples.
+Look at the [examples](bound.t.cpp).
 Read the docs if you need more info.

 ## Basic design decisions